Katana-O/Android-Syscall-Logger/README.md

 Advantage
 ---

-- capturing prefer syscall on a living device, lower the posibility of being detected comparing to emulator(unicorn)
+- capturing your prefer syscall on a living device, lower the posibility of being detected comparing to emulator(unicorn)

 Reconfig Your kernel first
 ---